Communication from Town of Double Oak Code Enforcement

 Sec.
 3.1504 Tree Trimming/Pruning-Public Roadway

 (a) All property owners of real property on which there are trees in the yard area with branches that extend into or over the space of any street, alley or public roadway shall periodically inspect such trees to determine the extent of overhang or lateral protrusion into or over such streets, alleys, or public roadways.

 (b) To prevent scratch damage to motor vehicles, to improve driver visibility, and to promote public safety, overhanging branches of trees shall not extend lower than 12 feet above the surface of any street, alley or public roadway.
 Tree branches below 12 feet that extend laterally toward the roadway are to be trimmed or pruned back to a distance of not less than 5 feet from the edge of the paved surface of the street, alley, or public roadway or flush with the trunk of the tree if the tree is closer than 5 feet to the edge of the paved portion of the street.

 (c) Property owners shall pay particular attention to those conditions where tree branches or foliage may restrict the view of motor vehicle drivers at public road junctions and intersections.
 Additionally, trees and tree branches that are dead, diseased or otherwise weakened and extend out and over the public roadways and are above the 10-foot height space requirement, shall be considered to be hazardous trees in accordance with the terms of this article and shall be cut at the trunk or, where appropriate, pruned, and removed.

 I am happy to meet with our residents at their property to show what work needs to be done.
 I appreciate your quick attention to this town wide safety issue and, as always, you can contact my office with questions.

-The Town of Double Oak wishes everyone a fun, safe 4th of July and summer!
+The Town of Double Oak wishes all a fun, safe July 4th and Summer!